 Finally, in the bottom box, summarize the passage.
 Once finished, you should be able to reread this box to review the highlights and main events of this Scripture.
 Also in this section, include what God taught you and how to apply it to your life.
 As you review your notes, pray through how you can daily surrender your heart and life to God’s promises.

 While the Cornell note taking method wasn’t originally designed for Bible study, it’s a practical way to dissect a passage of Scripture and gain further clarity.
-This format will help you process what you read and then be able to apply it to your life.
+Knowing how to study the Bible using the Cornell note taking method will help you process what you read and then be able to apply it to your life.
 Happy studying!

 Looking for more ways to study God’s word?
 Check out Bible Study Methods: 7 Ways in 7 Days here!